mauliksamit/AWS-Object-Recognition/README.md

-**Project Overview:** Allows users to uploead images to S3, which would be processed and labelled by Amazon Rekognition, and returned to the user (Using Amazon CLI and Python).
+**Project Overview:** Allows users to upload images to S3, which would be processed and labelled by Amazon Rekognition, and returned to the user (Using Amazon CLI and Python).

-Run **rekognition_script.py **and select an image to generate bounding boxes around objects, along with their confidence levels.
+Run **rekognition_script.py** and select an image to generate bounding boxes around objects, along with their confidence levels.

 **Project Diagram:**